Spend 3 days and explore

-How to spend a couple of days uncovering the best of Phillip Island and surrounds with your family
+How to spend your time uncovering the best of Phillip Island and surrounds with your family

 Depart Melbourne via the M1 and South Gippsland Highway